IQ vs. SAT/ACT Scores: Is There a Correlation?

 Every year, millions of high school students sit for the SAT or ACT.
 While these tests are designed to measure "college readiness," a common question persists: Are they actually IQ tests in disguise?

 If you scored in the 99th percentile on the SAT, does that mean you have a genius-level IQ?
-In this guide, we analyze the data, the history, and the science behind the correlation between standardized testing and general intelligence.
+In this comprehensive guide, we analyze the historical context, the scientific data, and the core psychological distinctions behind the correlation between standardized college admissions testing and general intelligence.
+Understanding this link is key to interpreting your own potential.

 A graphic illustration showing two concepts, 'SAT/ACT Score' and 'IQ Score,' linked together by a strong, interwoven mechanism, symbolizing the high correlation and functional relationship between academic test performance and general intelligence.